missionpinball/mpf-docs/docs/code/api_reference/core/switch_controller.md

 `remove_switch_handler(switch_name, callback, state=1, ms=0)`

 Remove a registered switch handler.
 Currently this only works if you specify everything exactly as you set it up.
-(Except for return_info, which doesn’t matter if true or false, it will remove either / both.
+(Except for return_info, which doesn't matter if true or false, it will remove either / both.

 `remove_switch_handler_by_key(switch_handler: mpf.core.switch_controller.SwitchHandler)`